judka-uriel/uriel-book/uriel_en.md

 to the brim, and to varying degrees the sefirah of understanding, Binah,
 <!-- as requested in the blessing before the Shema --> whereas in true sages
-all the sefirot are evenly filled: Da'at, Binah, and Chokhmah. <!-- as we must ask with kavanah in the blessings of the Shemoneh Esrei -->  The sefirah Binah corresponds to the capacity for deep understanding, the ability to conduct a comprehensive **analysis** of accumulated knowledge, establishing all patterns, analogies, and associations.
+all the sefirot are evenly filled: Da'at, Binah, and Chokhmah. <!-- as we must ask with kavanah in the blessings of the Shmoneh Esrei -->  The sefirah Binah corresponds to the capacity for deep understanding, the ability to conduct a comprehensive **analysis** of accumulated knowledge, establishing all patterns, analogies, and associations.
 The sefirah Chokhmah corresponds